ree-commit/High-Speed/README.md

 To read more-

 https://www.nsnam.org/docs/dce/manual/ns-3-dce-manual.pdf

 https://dl.acm.org/doi/abs/10.1145/2535372.2535374

 https://www.nsnam.org/docs/dce/manual/ns-3-dce-manual.pdf

 # How to reproduce this project?

 **Docker** is an application that simplifies the process of managing application processes in containers.
 Containers let you run your applications in resource-isolated processes. we install docker in Ubuntu 18.04 LTS.

+>sudo apt install docker.io

+**Install Docker container of using docker image of ns-3 DCE**

+>sudo docker run -i -t thehajime/ns-3-dce /bin/bash

 After installing docker follow the steps to setup DCE:
 ##### 1. Pull the docker image to install NS-3 DCE.

 >docker pull thehajime/ns-3-dce

 ##### 2. Run docker to create a container

 >sudo docker ps -a				*//for list of all containers*

->sudo docker start hopeful_leavitt				*//start particular container*
+>sudo docker start your_docker_name				*//start particular container*

->sudo docker exec -it hopeful_leavitt /bin/bash				*//take you to particular container where you can find the ns-3 dce.*
+>sudo docker exec -it your_docker_name /bin/bash				*//take you to particular container where you can find the ns-3 dce.*

 ##### 3. Install vim in docker container.